bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 Each Jupyter Notebook for each algorithm shows how to assess the best performing model within the algorithmic family of trial components by running a test data set against an inference endpoint hosting the tuned model.
 Classification metrics were then calculated using the scikit-learn metrics module.

-The XGBoost model had the best overall performance with AUC scores exceeding 82% and F1 score of better than 80%; the Linear Learner model had AUC scores exceeding 78% and F1 scores around 74% while the KNN model had accuracy around 75% but AUC scores lower around 65% suggesting a susceptibility to imbalance in the data.
+The XGBoost model had the best overall performance with AUC scores exceeding 82% and F1 score better than 80%; the Linear Learner model had AUC scores exceeding 78% and F1 scores around 74% while the KNN model had accuracy around 75% but lower AUC scores around 65% suggesting a susceptibility to imbalance in the data and a tendency to overfit to the training data.
 These results compare favorably with earlier work by Chicco and Jurman referenced earlier.

 SageMaker Experiments also makes it simple to visually and numerically compare the model results spanning hundreds to thousands of individual trial components that comprise different algorithms and different hyperparameters all organized as part of one larger experiment associated to a business use case.
-Note under the grandparent experiment (sm-heart-exp-2021-12-08), there are three algorithmic parent trials (sm-heart-ll-trial-2021-12-08, sm-heart-xgb-trial-2021-12-08, sm-heart-knn-trial-2021-12-08) each associated to HyperParameterTuner job consisting of a set of trial component runs (grandchildren) corresponding to individual training jobs.
-Again, the virtue of SageMaker is that it provides a flexible Experiment framework so that we can expand this Heart Disease Analytics experiment by widening the hyperparameter ranges, increasing the number of training jobs, and by even introducing additional algorithms such as Artificial Neural Nets without fundamentally altering the Notebook code or overall Experiment Management; it becomes a matter of gently amending the initialization variables and the hyperparameter ranges specific to the algorithm.
+Note under the parent experiment (sm-heart-exp-2021-12-08), there are three algorithmic child trials (sm-heart-ll-trial-2021-12-08, sm-heart-xgb-trial-2021-12-08, sm-heart-knn-trial-2021-12-08) each associated to HyperParameterTuner job consisting of a set of trial component runs (grandchildren) corresponding to individual training jobs.
+Again, the virtue of SageMaker is that it provides a flexible Experiment framework so that we can expand this Heart Disease Analytics project by widening the hyperparameter ranges, increasing the number of training jobs, and by even introducing additional algorithms such as Artificial Neural Nets without fundamentally altering the Notebook code or overall Experiment Management; it becomes a matter of gently amending the initialization variables and the hyperparameter ranges specific to the algorithm.

 Examine a tabular summary of all the trial components across algorithmic trials organized within a larger experiment.